nethi/prometheus/README.md

 Prometheus binary takes these new arguments:
 * --zebrium.insecure-ssl : If passed, it uses http instead of https.
-* --zebrium.server-url : remote server url to send stats to.
+* --zebrium.server-url : remote server url to send metrics to.
 * --zebrium.zapi-token: Token for authentication.
-* --zebrium.local-buffer-dir: local directory to use for buffering stats, when the remote server is unavailable for a short period of time.
+* --zebrium.local-buffer-dir: local directory to use for buffering metrics, when the remote server is unavailable for a short period of time.

-Here is the sample command, that streams stats to zstats remote server running at http://127.0.0.1:9905/api/v1/zstats
+Here is the sample command, that streams metrics to zstats remote server running at http://127.0.0.1:9905/api/v1/zstats
 ```
     $ ./prometheus --zebrium.insecure-ssl  --zebrium.server-url="http://127.0.0.1:9905/api/v1/zstats"  --zebrium.zapi-token=0 --zebrium.local-buffer-dir="/tmp/prom/" --config.file=your_config.yml
 ```